 "We need to wait and see how valuable the related article's concept is," API's Rosenstiel said.
 "One truth about algorithms is that people who want to manipulate them continually adapt to them."

 Manipulating Political Reality

 The jury is out on how successful these latest efforts to muzzle fake news are likely to be.

 "I'm happy to see companies putting some critical energy towards combating fake news, but I'd prefer to see people developing stronger media literacy on their own," USC's Marino said.

-"For all the knowns we get in a press release from Google or Facebook about their procedures, there's too many unknowns about how their black box software operates to begin with," he noted.
+"For all the knowns we get in a press release from Google or Facebook about their procedures, there are too many unknowns about how their black box software operates, to begin with," he noted.